 Bob is the Chair of the Senate Majority Caucus (Democratic).
 His Senate standing committee assignments are: Rules; Ways & Means; State Government and Elections; and Business, Financial Services & Trade (vice chair).

-Bob’s Senate committees include Rules, Ways & Means; State Government; Tribal Relations & Elections; and Financial Institutions, Economic Development & Trade (vice chair).
-He is also a member of several committees that serve the people: Legislative Committee on Economic Development and International Relations (LCEDIR), Joint Legislative Audit and Review (JLARC), Joint Administrative Rules Review(JARRC), Election Administration and Certification Board, the Washington-Hyogo Friendship Council, and is the SDC Delegate to the Pacific NW Economic Region (PNWER).
+Bob is also a member of several joint legislative committees: Legislative Committee on Economic Development and International Relations (LCEDIR); Joint Legislative Audit and Review Committee (JLARC); Joint Administrative Rules Review Committee (JARRC); Capital Projects Advisory Review Board (CPARB); the Washington-Hyogo Friendship Council; Senate Democratic Caucus’ Delegate to the Pacific NW Economic Region (PNWER).

 Bob believes in lifelong learning.
 After graduating high school, he went on to the University of Washington where he studied physics.
+He holds an AA degree in labor studies from Shoreline Community College, studied information technology at Seattle Central Community College, and is a seasoned professional commercial truck driver, certified transit operator, and journey-level operating engineer (heavy construction equipment operator).
 He later graduated from Antioch University Seattle with dual areas of concentration in labor relations and organizational and social change.
-He holds an AA degree in labor studies from Shoreline Community College, studied information technology at Seattle Central Community College, and is a seasoned professional commercial truck driver, certified transit operator, and journey-level operating engineer (heavy construction equipment operator).
 Bob also holds a Master of Public Administration degree from the Dan Evans School of Public Policy and Governance at the University of Washington.